Carbon-Group/Falcon_LLM/docs/api_documentation.md

 }

 // Example usage
-const userPrompt = 'Translate: I love programming.'; // Replace with your request sendRequest(userPrompt);
+const userPrompt = 'Translate: I love programming.'; // Replace with your own prompt sendRequest(userPrompt);
 ```

-This documentation provides you with the necessary information to interact with the API, including authentication details and endpoint descriptions.
-Make sure to replace placeholders with actual values when making requests to the API.
+## Testing

+Testing of the API server is performed using the FastAPI TestClient.
+The provided tests ensure that authentication and endpoint functionality are working correctly.
+Tests can be found in the `tests/api_tests.py` file.

+## Environment Variables

+The API server relies on environment variables for configuration.
+These variables are defined in the `.env` file and loaded using the `python-decouple` library.
+Important variables include:

+- `API_HOST`: Host IP or domain of the API server.
+- `API_PORT`: Port on which the API server listens.
+- `SECRET_TOKEN`: Bearer token for authentication.
+- `NATS_URL`: URL of the NATS server for communication with the model service.
+- Other model-related variables.

+## Contributing

+Contributions to this project are welcome.
+Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to the project.

+## License

+This project is licensed under the [MIT License](LICENSE).